hametuha/hametupack/readme.md

 * Send to [LINE](https://line.me) button.
 * Add entry to [Hatena Bookmark](https://b.hatena.ne.jp) button.

+### Further Request

+If you need more buttons, please read [our wiki](https://github.com/hametuha/hametupack/wiki) and send PR!

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/hametupack` directory, or install the plugin through the WordPress plugins screen directly.